On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Conclusion

+Turning to the characteristic magnitude $M_{*}$, our derived values are 0.5 to 1 mag fainter than some previous studies.
+Between the redshift bins under consideration, $M_{*}$ evolves by $\simeq 0.7$ mag with a $\sim 2\sigma$ significance.
+A similar evolution of approximately 0.8 magnitudes in $M_{*}$ between these redshift bins was also reported in \citetalias{2022MNRAS.511.4882S}.
+When we compare our estimates at a specific redshift to prior works (again based on direct UV surveys), our results fall within the $2\sigma$ confidence intervals, indicating good agreement.

-As expected for the luminosity density we obtain values relatively smaller than those obtained in the CDFS.
-However, the differences are significant at $< 2\sigma$ at both redshifts.
+As expected, our calculations for luminosity density yield values that are relatively smaller than those obtained in the CDFS.
+However, the differences are not statistically significant, remaining below the $2\sigma$ threshold for both redshifts.
 Between the two redshift bins considered here, the change in luminosity density is not significant enough to infer evolution.

-We put a special focus on the bright sources in this study.
-First we test the most luminous sources, found in the brightest magnitude bins of the LF at both redshifts, for AGN contamination.
-Then we characterise these objects through an SEDs analysis and by examining their morphologies.
-At least some of these most powerful UV sources in the COSMOS field seems to be mergers at different stages.
-Their SEDs and their integrated IR luminosities suggest that these galaxies belong to the (U)LIRG classes, but not the most powerful ones.
-We think it is mainly because we have removed the bright AGNs from this analysis or because the most luminous galaxies are more heavily obscured than our UV-selected galaxies.
+In this study, we focus special attention on the bright sources.
+First, we examine the most luminous sources, found within the brightest magnitude bins of the LF at both redshifts, to detect any potential contamination from active galactic nuclei (AGN).
+Subsequently, we characterise these objects through an SED analysis and morphological examination.
+Notably, some of the most luminous UV sources in the COSMOS field appear to be mergers at various stages of evolution.
+Their SEDs and integrated IR luminosities suggest that these galaxies belong to the (U)LIRG class of galaxies, albeit not the most powerful representatives.
+We attribute this observation to our exclusion of bright AGNs from the analysis or the possibility that the most luminous galaxies are more heavily obscured than our UV-selected galaxies.